custom-build-robots/OpenBot/body/README.md

 8. Follow steps 19-20 from the DIY option.

 #### Option 3: OLED display
 The OLED display with the chip SSD1306 is connected via the I2C bus with the Arduino Nano.
 To connect the display with the Arduino Nano you need two female-2-female jumper wires and two female-to-male jumper wires.
-The displays with its four pins (VIN, GND, SDA, SCL) is directly connected to the Arduino Nano.
+The displays with its four pins (VIN, GND, SDA, SCL) is directly connected to the Arduino Nano (SCL/SDA) and 5V / GND.

 1. Connect the GND pin of the display with one GND of the OpenBot like the GND of the motor driver with a female-to-male jumper wire.
 2. Connect the VIN pin of the OLED display with the 5V out of the motor driver with a female-to-male jumper wire.